gominigupta/8-Week-SQL-Challenge/content/case-study-2d-pizza-runner_pricing-and-ratings.md

 +

-(CASE  WHEN co.extras ILIKE '%4%' THEN 1  -- Assuming topping_id 4 = Cheese
+(CASE  WHEN co.extras ILIKE '%4%' THEN 1

 ELSE 0